Blogpost

 Step 6 - Run deploy

 The “Deploy scenario” allows you to release any code changes in a safe and highly automated way, and keep the Odoo application running with no downtime.
-In case of an error in tasks 1,2 or 3 would occur, your running Odoo is not impacted.
+In case of an error in actions 1,2 or 3 would occur, your running Odoo is not impacted.
 You could run this scenario as much as needed.

 Test the Odoo application